snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 * **Recurrence**: You can choose to run the crawls every day, week, 2nd week or 4th week.
 * **Day(s)**: This option is enabled when you choose to run crawls only on specific days of the week.
 * Run once a day check box lets you choose the start time of the crawl in a day.
-If not selected, the crawls will be repeated in a day by default.
+If not selected, the crawls will repeat in a day by default.
 You can choose the repeat interval from the dropdown.
 * **Frequency**: Select this option if you want to repeat crawls in a day after certain time intervals.
 The smallest repeat frequency is 15 minutes, and the largest is 12 hours.
 * **Starting Time**: Select the time when you want the crawl to start.
-* **Reset**: This will reset the schedule to the connector's default schedule.
+* **Reset**: This option will reset the schedule to the connector's default schedule.

 :::image type="content" alt-text="Screenshot that shows sample configuration setting." source="media/refresh-settings/incremental-week-view.png":::

 Here are certain points to note while configuring the crawl schedule:

 * If you leave any of the fields empty, or unselected, Graph connectors will pick the best time to start a crawl.
-For example if you choose a crawl Recurrence as "Day" and do not select the start time, Graph connectors will choose the time based on your last crawl to start the new crawl.
+For example if you choose a crawl Recurrence as "Day" and do not select the start time, Graph connectors choose the time based on your last crawl to start the new crawl.
 If you do not want to specify a start time of the crawl, it is a good practice to let the connector decide when to start the crawl.
 * Even if the start time is mentioned, the crawl start may delay by an hour.
-This can be because of reasons such as network load etc.
+This delay can be because of reasons such as network load etc.
 * If the previous crawl overruns to the time of the next crawl, we do not stop the ongoing crawl and queue the next crawl.
 After the ongoing crawl is complete, we run the queued crawl only if it is of a different type (full/incremental) than the previous crawl.
-For example, if an incremental crawl overruns the next full crawl, we will not suspend the incremental crawl and queue the full crawl.
-After the completion of the incremental crawl, since the queued crawl is of different type (full), we will start the full crawl immediately.
+For example, if an incremental crawl overruns the next full crawl, we do not suspend the incremental crawl and queue the full crawl.
+After the completion of the incremental crawl, since the queued crawl is of different type (full), we start the full crawl immediately.

 These are some of the scenarios: